zetapush-demo/avengers-chat/TUTORIAL.md

 <script src="https://unpkg.com/@zetapush/platform-legacy"></script>
 ```

-    - In `index.js`, create the ZetaPush client (credentials are inject) and a
-      ProxyService to bridge with ZetaPush plateform
+- In `index.js`, create the ZetaPush client (credentials are inject) and a ProxyService to bridge with ZetaPush plateform.

 ```js
 const client = new ZetaPushClient.WeakClient();
 const api = client.createProxyTaskService();
 ```

-    - Create service to listen incoming messages on the channel from the worker
+- Create service to listen incoming messages on the channel from the worker.

 ```js
 client.createService({